UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 See `man sbatch` and `man srun` for more options (use arrow keys to scroll up and down and `q` to quit)

-***Default partition is debug*** If you do not specify a partition when you submit you get the default partition.The default partition is `debug` which will give you are bare minimum of resources.
-For example the maximum walltime in the `debug queue` is 1 hour.
-Most users would want to run in the `general` partition.
+***Default partition is general*** If you do not specify a partition when you submit you get the default partition.
+The default partition is `general` which is CPU only.
 Important, the slurm defaults are usually not sufficient for most user jobs.
 If you want appropriate resources, you are required to request them.

 ***Standard outout and error***: Using the `SBATCH` options `-o` and `-e` with a `filename` in a script will result in the standard error and standard output file to appear as soon as the job starts to run.
 This behaviour is different to standard PBS behaviour on Tinaroo and FlashLite (unless you specified paths for those files there too) where the standard error, .e, and standard output, .o, files only appeared when the job was finished or had crashed.

 ***Default working directory***: In Slurm your job will start in the directory/folder you submitted from.
-This is different to PBS behaviour on Tinaroo/FlashLite where your job started in your home directory.
+This is different to PBS behaviour where your job started in your home directory.
 So on Bunya, using slurm, there is no need to change into the job directory, unless this is different to the directory you submitted from.

 ***$TMPDIR***: If your job produces temporary files during the calculation or if you need a space to write to that does not impact your quotas in `/home`, `/scratch/user` or `/scratch/project` then please use **$TMPDIR** during your calculations. **$TMPDIR** is automatically created at the start of a job and is then automatically deleted at the end of the job.
 It is therefore the best place to write temporary files (those not needed after the calculation is done) to.
 If you use **$TMPDIR** for output you wish to keep then please make sure you copy all needed files to a location in `/home`, `/scratch/user`, `/scratch/project` or `/QRISdata`.
 A big (all in one go) copy from **$TMPDIR** to `/QRISdata` (RDM) at the end of a job is possible.